New York Invasive Species Network

 Eight Partnerships for Regional Invasive Species Management, or PRISMs, cover all of New York State.
 These organizations are a coordinated effort to manage invasive species in their regions, through invasive species control, outreach and education, volunteer coordination, and early monitoring programs.
 NYISRI works to build collaborations among the PRISMS, and facilitate research needs and outcomes.

 NYISRI collaborates with the NY Invasive Species Council and Invasive Species Advisory Committee (ISAC).
 Led by the Department of Environmental Conservation and Department of Agriculture and Markets, the council works to coordinate invasive species efforts among 9 other state agency members.
 The Advisory Committee seats researchers, conservationists, managers, and other stakeholders to provide guidance to the Council.

-NYISRI collaborates with many invasive species research groups across the state.
-Visit the researcher database to connect with researchers, or join the database yourself!
+NYISRI collaborates with many invasive species research groups and managers across the state.
+Visit the expert database to connect with them, or join the database yourself!